JakobPCoder/ReshadeTFAA/README.md

  - https://creativecommons.org/licenses/by-nc/4.0/legalcode

 # Updates
+- 0.1
-- 0.1 Initial release, a lot of stuff broken or not working at all
+  - Initial release, a lot of stuff broken or not working at all
+- 0.2
+  - Variance Clamping was implemented
-- 0.2 Finished implementig features present in the UI but did nothing at all in 0.1 and fixed a lot of bugs
+  - Finished implementig features present in the UI but did nothing at all in 0.1
+  - Fixed a lot of bugs.
+  - Optimized some stuff.

 # Installation
 - Install current Reshade build
 - Drag everything into your Shaders folder
 - Do the same for https://github.com/JakobPCoder/ReshadeMotionEstimation
-- Order in reshade should be FXAA OR!
-SMAA -> DRME -> TFAA -> EVERYTHING ELSE
+- Order in reshade should be (FXAA or!
+SMAA or!
+CMAA2) -> DRME -> TFAA -> EVERYTHING ELSE